fbpx

 Additional Ways to Strengthen Your College Application

-1. Write a Standout Personal Essay
+1. Write a Distinctive Personal Essay

-2. Secure Persuasive Recommendation Letters
+2. Obtain Compelling Recommendation Letters

 Conclusion